okelo0121/blur-guard-extension/README.md

 ## Using the Extension

-1. **Blurred Comments:** Abusive words are automatically blurred when detected.
+1. **Automatic Blurring of Abusive Text**
+   The extension scans web pages in real-time and automatically blurs comments or text that contain abusive words from the built-in dataset or your personal blocklist.
+This works on social media platforms as well as other websites.

+2. **Reveal Blurred Comments**
-2. **Reveal Comments:** Click the "👁 Reveal" button to temporarily view the original comment.
+   For blurred text, a "👁 Reveal" button appears.
+Click it to temporarily view the original content.
+Once revealed, the text remains visible until you navigate away or refresh the page.

+3. **Manage Your Personal Blocklist**
-3. **Manage Blocklist:** Open the extension popup to add or remove custom words from your personal    blocklist.
+   Open the extension popup to add new words or remove existing ones from your custom blocklist.
+Words in your blocklist are automatically blurred across all supported sites.

-4. **View Abuse Logs:** In the popup, scroll to the "Abuse Log" section to see a history of abusive comments.
-Use the "Clear Abuse Log" button to delete all entries.
+4. **View and Clear Abuse Logs**
+   The extension keeps a log of abusive comments it detects, including the abuser (if identifiable), the words used, the page URL, and the timestamp.
+Access this log in the popup under the "Abuse Log" section.
+Use the "Clear Abuse Log" button to delete all entries whenever needed.

+5. **Privacy-Focused**
+   All processing happens locally in your browser.
+No data is ever sent to a server, ensuring that your personal blocklist and abuse logs remain private.

 ## Installation